Samlesbury Aerodrome: Light aircraft

+Immediately after WW2, RAF No.1 Gliding School moved into Samlesbury, flying Slingsby Cadet TX.1 and TX.3, Grunau Baby and Sedburgh TX.1 gliders.
+This was disbanded in December 1949.

-In 1958 Samlesbury Engineering set up a new subsidiary, confusingly named Lancashire Aircraft Company, to produce an updated version of the Edgar Percival E.P.9 utility aircraft for which it had bought all the rights.
+In 1958, Samlesbury Engineering set up a new subsidiary, confusingly named Lancashire Aircraft Company, to produce an updated version of the Edgar Percival E.P.9 utility aircraft for which it had bought all the rights.
 It named the updated aircraft the Lancashire Aircraft Prospector, and production, at first based at Blackpool (Squires Gate) Airport, was moved to Samlesbury in 1960.
 Only six were built and in 1963 the operation moved to Lympne Airport where it closed down in the following year.
 Samlesbury Engineering sold off its vehicle business and the remains were absorbed into BAC.

-Roland Beamont was the Chief Test Pilot and Manager of Flight Operations for EE.
+Roland Beamont was the chief test pilot and manager of flight operations for EE.
 He lived near Samlesbury Hall on the southern edge of the airfield, and gave himself permission to commute regularly between Samlesbury and Warton in his Barritault JB.01 Minicab, a version of the Gardan GY20 Minicab, registered G-AWEP.

-In 1961 Roland Beamont allowed the Blackpool and Fylde Gliding Club to relocate from Blackpool Airport (Squires Gate) to Samlesbury.
+In 1961, Beamont allowed the Blackpool and Fylde Gliding Club to relocate from Blackpool to Samlesbury.
 All of the club's activities had moved there by 1966.
 EE never charged them, and allowed use of hangars on Friday and Saturday nights to store gliders for their weekend flying.
 BAC even designed a new hangar for them, but it was not built because the club moved to its newly acquired airfield at Chipping in April 1973.
 The club later changed its name to the Bowland Forest Gliding Club.

-The gliding club was soon replaced by RAF 635 Volunteer Gliding Squadron (VGS) which moved in from RAF Burtonwood.
-They operated Slingsby T.61 Venture T2 motor gliders.
+The gliding club was replaced in June 1984 when RAF 635 Volunteer Gliding Squadron (VGS) moved in from RAF Burtonwood.
+They operated Slingsby Venture T2 and Grob Vigilant T1 motor gliders.

-By 2009 all BAE flying activity had moved to the longer runway at Warton, and 635 VGS decamped to RAF Topcliffe, marking the end of flying at the site.
+By 2009, all BAE flying activity had moved to the longer runway at Warton, and 635 VGS decamped to RAF Topcliffe, marking the end of flying at the site.
 The aerodrome's ICAO code of EGNG was reassigned to Bagby airfield in Yorkshire.